Penn State Greater Allegheny has ten buildings that collectively serve the academic, social, housing, food, and technological needs of students.

-Frable Building (1967): Named in honor of Milton F. Frable, one of the campus' founding Advisory Board members.
+Frable Building (1967): Named in honor of Milton F. Frable, one of the campus's founding Advisory Board members.
 Houses many of the administration offices: chancellor's office, academic affairs, admissions, police services, registrar, and student accounts.
-Classrooms, IST, engineering, and physics labs, and faculty offices are also part of the Frable Building.
-Additionally, the large, multi-room conference center with video conferencing is found in Frable and allows a gathering place for administrative meetings, guest speakers, special performances, and student organizations.
+Classrooms; IST, engineering, and physics labs; and faculty offices are also part of the Frable Building.
+Additionally, the conference center with two video conferencing rooms is found in Frable and allows a gathering place for administrative meetings, guest speakers, special performances, and student organizations.
 The Frable Building serves as the information center of the campus and its lobby is often the first place guests stop when they visit Penn State Greater Allegheny.

 Kelly Library (1971): Named in honor of J. Clarence Kelly.
 Has two floors containing books, newspapers, popular and scholarly journals, reference materials, and computers that allow students access to the online resources of the Penn State University Libraries.
 The bottom floor of the Kelly Library also features the John H. Gruskin Learning Center.

 Main Building (1957): The first building at Penn State Greater Allegheny.
-Today, this building includes the continuing education office, EOC (Educational Opportunities Center), and PEPP (Penn State Educational Partnership Program).
-Classrooms and faculty offices are also found in the Main Building.
+Today, this building includes the many faculty offices (including education, psychology, history, English, communications, languages, and African American studies) and the tutoring outreach program called PEPP (Penn State Educational Partnership Program).

 Maintenance Building (1957): The Maintenance Building contains the office of physical plant services, the administrative organization of Penn State, which is responsible for the stewardship of the University's physical assets.
 Maintenance shop and vehicle maintenance are also found here.